Derivation of the robustness from the concurrence: Entanglement of a pure quantum state

 Here $\omega$ defines the degree of mixing of quantum state.
 The value of $\omega=1$ corresponds to the maximally mixed state.
 Using definition of concurrence (\ref{wootters}) let us calculate the degree of entanglement for state (\ref{densitymatrix}) (see appendix \ref{appa})

 As we can see that concurrence of mixed state (\ref{densitymatrix}) contains concurrence (\ref{concurrenceps}) of pure state (\ref{purestatesd}).
 We obtain the critical (minimal) value of $\omega$, for which pure state (\ref{bell}) becomes disentangled, when we equate to zero expression $\left(1-\omega\right)2c_1c_2-\omega/2$ and then solve it with respect to $\omega$.
-As a result we obtain
+As a result we obtain the robustness of two-qubit pure state

 where $C(\vert\psi\rangle)$ is defined by equation (\ref{concurrenceps}).
 This expression takes the maximal value $2/3$ for $c_1=c_2=1/\sqrt{2}$, which corresponds to the maximally entangled pure state (\ref{purestatesd}), and minimal value $0$ for $c_1=0$ or $c_2=0$, which corresponds to the disentangled pure state.
 The value of $\omega_c$ indicates the "amount" of unit matrix that must be added to pure state (\ref{purestatesd}) with predefined $c_1$ and $c_2$ in order to disentangle it.
 So, the value of $\omega_c$ can be used as a measure of entanglement of pure quantum state.
 Then value $\omega_c=0$ corresponds to the disentangled state and $\omega_c=2/3$ corresponds to maximally entangled state.
 Note that if the initial state is spanned by the basis vectors $\vert\uparrow\uparrow\rangle$, $\vert\uparrow\downarrow\rangle$, $\vert\downarrow\uparrow\rangle$ and $\vert\downarrow\downarrow\rangle$ as follows $a\vert\uparrow\uparrow\rangle+b\vert\uparrow\downarrow\rangle+c\vert\downarrow\uparrow\rangle+d\vert\downarrow\downarrow\rangle$ then $c_1c_2$ in formula (\ref{criticalomega}) should be changed into $\vert ad-bc\vert$.
 Here $a$, $b$, $c$ and $d$ are complex parameters which satisfy the normalization condition $\vert a\vert^2+\vert b\vert^2+\vert c\vert^2+\vert d\vert^2=1$.